usnistgov/SAMURAI/docs/analysis/data_layout.rst

 MATLAB
 +++++++++

-In MATLAB, touchstone data is loaded using the :mat:func:`read_touchstone` function.
+In MATLAB, touchstone data is loaded using the :mat:func:`TouchstoneEditor` function.
 This function takes a file path and returns a MATLAB table object with all of the loaded data.
 The following code again demonstrates how to access each of the S parameters of a 2 port S-parameter file.